bioinfo-pf-curie/bioshiny-modules-library/README.md

 3.2 UI part
 -----------

-In the UI call the corresponding ModuleNameUI function, with the matching id.
+In the UI call the corresponding **ModuleName** UI function, with the matching id.

 ``` r